BirdeeHub/tomlua/README.md

 This is instead intended for hot-path parsing of toml files.

-Error reporting is bad currently, but the plumbing is there, just lazy messages.

 Basic benchmarking (repeatedly parsing [tests/example.toml](./tests/example.toml) file) shows promising results.

 At 15-30 microseconds per parse (depending on settings), speed is comparable to cjson despite parsing toml rather than json, and it is 10x faster than toml_edit